quicwg/base-drafts/draft-ietf-quic-recovery.md

 time to congestion events.

 As an optimization, a receiver MAY process multiple packets before sending any ACK frames in response.
-In this case they can determine whether an immediate or delayed acknowledgement should be generated after processing incoming packets.
+In this case the receiver can determine whether an immediate or delayed acknowledgement should be generated after processing incoming packets.

 ## Crypto Handshake Data

-In order to quickly complete the handshake and avoid spurious retransmissions due to crypto retransmission timeouts, crypto packets SHOULD use a very short ack delay, such as 1ms.
+In order to quickly complete the handshake and avoid spurious retransmissions due to crypto retransmission timeouts, crypto packets SHOULD use a very short ack delay, such as the local timer granularity.
 ACK frames MAY be sent immediately when the crypto stack indicates all data for that packet number space has been received.

 ## ACK Ranges